CMPSC350-Computational-Narrative-F2024/prompt3_language_as_material/README.md

 * Submit
   * in `/writing` directory, all prompts used -- must try at least three prompts (each modified based on previous output)
   * in `/writing` directory, final generated image
-  * in 'src/' cirectory, modified Python program
+  * in 'src/' directory, modified Python program